-Transgender people who are assigned male at birth are sometimes called MTF (Male to Female).
+Transgender people who are assigned male at birth are sometimes called AMAB or MTF (Male to Female).
 They can identify as women, as non-binary, or something else.
 They may also choose to have surgery that lets them feel comfortable and happy with their bodies.
-This is called gender affirming surgery or sometimes gender confirmation surgery.
-You may also hear it called “gender reassignment surgery” or “sex change” but many people don’t like these.
+This is called gender affirming surgery.
+You may also hear it called “gender reassignment surgery.”
+You might also hear “gender confirmation surgery” or “sex change.”
+These older words can be offensive.

-Not all transgender people choose to have surgery and that’s okay.
+A lot of transgender people choose not to have surgery.
 It’s a personal and private decision.
-What kinds of surgery a transgender person chooses to have or not have can be very different from person to person, but there are a few common ones.
+They might also What kinds of surgery a someone chooses to have or not have can be very different from person to person.
+But there are a few common ones.

 To help make things clearer in this article, there will be a lot of medical words, like “penis”, “vagina”, or “scrotum”.
-Many people aren’t comfortable with these words or phrases like “MTF,” and we support the language that feels best for you.
+Many people aren’t comfortable with these words or phrases like “feminizing” or “MTF.”
+We support the language that feels best for you.

 Top Surgery or Breast augmentation